 Missouri Western State University’s scenic 723-acre campus includes approximately 200 acres of wooded natural habitat along a small stream named Otoe Creek.
 This preserve, called the Otoe Creek Nature Area, has nature trails and a small outdoor amphitheater.
 The campus also maintains nine man-made ponds of varying sizes, depths and water shed areas to provide a diverse collection of aquatic wildlife experiences.
 With the help of the Prairie Band Potawatomi Nation, the ponds have been given names in the nation’s native tongue with English translations.
-The general public is invited to use any of Missouri Western’s ponds for fishing, nature viewing or a variety of other recreational and educational uses.

 For further information about Missouri Western’s ponds, please contact the Biology Department at (816) 271-4379 or write us at Missouri Western State University – Dept. of Biology, Agenstein Hall, 4525 Downs Drive, St. Joseph, MO 64507-2294.